 - 1 tablespoon Dijon mustard

 - ½ red onion, thinly sliced

-Prepare vinaigrette by wishing together al ingredients.
+Prepare vinaigrette by whisking together all ingredients.
 Set aside.

 Combine shaved sprouts and red onion in a large salad bowl.
 Toss with dressing.
+Top with sliced apple.
 Season to taste with salt and pepper.

 And a little twist for the Pie of The Day : Pie Crust Cookies by Completely Delicious (a great way to use up leftover pie crust!!)